-What I’ve learned is that losing a dress size takes more than wishful thinking.
+Truth is, losing a dress size takes more than wishful thinking.
 At its simplest, losing weight means eating fewer calories than you burn.
-While those tabloids are making money selling dreams of overnight body transformation, I’d rather believe what researchers and medical experts say.
+While those tabloids are making money selling dreams of overnight body transformation, it's better to believe what researchers and medical experts say.
 The Mayo Clinic estimates that if you cut approximately 500 to 1,000 calories a day from your normal diet through eating or exercise, you’ll drop about a pound a week.

 Dress won’t zip?
 Skip the chips and dip — grab some water and sip.